Publication Ethics

 Ethical Responsibilities of Authors

-• Originality and Authorship: Authors must submit original work that has not been previously published and is not under consideration for publication elsewhere.
-Authorship should be restricted to individuals who have made substantial intellectual contributions to the conception, design, execution, or interpretation of the reported research.
-All listed authors must approve the final version of the manuscript prior to submission and take collective responsibility for its content.
+• Authorship Criteria and Contributor Roles: Authorship must be limited to individuals who have made substantial intellectual contributions to the conception, design, execution, data analysis, or interpretation of the research.
+All authors must approve the final version of the manuscript and share responsibility for its content.
+Contributors who do not meet authorship criteria should be acknowledged appropriately.
+The journal encourages the use of the CRediT (Contributor Roles Taxonomy) system to clearly specify each author’s contribution.

 • Citation of sources: Authors are responsible for accurately citing all sources of ideas, data, and previously published content used in their work and must properly acknowledge all relevant contributions.